WesleyHackClub/wesley.hackclub.com/README.md

 - [ ] Fix the website on mobile
 - [ ] Higher resolution map
 - [ ] Add more info (idk what, im sure we will figure it out)
+- [ ] Add info about the CTF training